Why and where to set up a Trust for Asset protection, Estate planning and Corporate structuring

 - Be responsible to all beneficiaries, keep them informed and act in their best interest.

 The trustee may be an individual, such as a relative, a trusted friend or counselor, a trusted banker or professional, a private trust company, or a public trust company.

 A public trust company is a body licensed by the authorities of a jurisdiction to act as a trustee, while a private company might not be subject to license.

 The trust deed will provide the terms for the removal of the trustees and the appointment of new ones.
 This power will often be conferred on persons named or described successively.

-Usually, it is possible to appoint a protector, who will monitor whether the obligations of the trustee in the terms established in the trust deed are strictly complied.
+Usually, it is possible to appoint a protector, who will monitor whether the obligations of the trustee in the terms established in the trust deed have strictly complied.

 The appointment of a protector and the provisions for the removal and appointment of the successor protectors will be set forth in the deed of the trust.

 The appointment of a protector can facilitate checks and balances, particularly when the settlor needs to be removed from the trust.

 In many cases, the protector is usually a close friend or professional adviser to the settlor, who is familiar with his or her wishes, the circumstances and needs of the beneficiaries and with the family background and dynamics.